 Ramen – Ippudo Westside.
 Perhaps the most exciting HK opening in 2013.
 One block away from Totto and others making HK a NYC Ramen powerhouse.
 Just like Totto, this is an experience, but a little different.
 Its bustling, noisy, energetic, and that’s just the wait inside and out.
 Clearly my favorite here so far is the Akamaru Modern, but you must add the egg, and for a little more spice the spicy miso paste.
 Highly recommend this one

 Japanese – Blue Ribbon Sushi.
 Not all chains are created equally.
 This is far from Applebee’s.
 And depending on who you ask, and the day of the week, this is not exactly in Hell’s Kitchen but close enough (Yelp thinks that it is).
 Its located in the SIXTY Hotel on Columbus Circle (on 58th st).
 Whether you are a sushi lover is irrelevant in this case.
 Good fried chicken, steaks, and the sick oxtail fried rice alone is worth the price of admission.
 And other goodies such as the excellent Ika Shoga (sautéed squid), and Kanpachi Usuzukuri (amberjack sushimi) worth detouring.

 Thai – Pure Thai Cookhouse.
 Not your average NYC Thai food among a plethora of all kinds of great Thai on 9th.
 No drunken noodles, no red curry, no green curry and not even purple curry on the menu.
 What you do get is something a bit more authentic with all sorts of complex flavors and extra heat.
 Read the post for what to order.
-Update 12/3/13: These days I really enjoy the ribs, Curry Paste with Pork, Ratchaburi crab and pork with dry noodles, and the pumkin custard with coconut sticky rice off the board (not on the menu)
+Try the ribs, Pork with curry paste, Ratchaburi crab and pork with dry noodles, and the pumpkin or Mango custard with coconut sticky rice off the board (may not be on the menu)

 Pure Thai Ratchaburi